 There are many wonderful building styles and technologies worldwide that can inform designers and builders through their shape, materials, arrangements, decorations, etc. Some of the most wonderful indigenous building forms originated on the African continent.
-African design sense is often more than pretty; it has a social meaning that can be read by those who understand its symbolic meaning and subliminal cosmological and other cultural characteristics.
+African design sense is often more than pretty; it has a social meaning that can be read by those who understand its meaning symbolic and subliminal cosmological cultural and other characteristics.

-A wide range of alternative/appropriate/natural building technologies is available.
-This section of the thesis covers the most well-known materials and technologies relevant to Batammaribaland.
+wide of Α range alternative/appropriate/natural building technologies is available.
+This section of the paper covers the most well-known materials technologies and relevant to Batammaribaland.
 While materials do not necessarily determine the form and content of architecture, it is obvious that the form of any art is conditioned, to a greater or lesser degree, by the medium through which it is expressed.